 This bill amends Alaska's existing law regarding easements and rights-of-way within state parks, specifically under AS 41.21.024.
-The amendments stipulate that the department shall grant public easements or rights-of-way for access to private property and for the installation, operation, maintenance, upgrade, or replacement of public utility facilities and infrastructure, provided that the commissioner determines the easement or right-of-way will not unduly affect park resources, is in the public interest, and complies with other applicable laws.
-The bill also introduces new requirements for utility providers or property owners seeking such easements, including the submission of a detailed application that outlines the public benefits, need, proposed location, and potential environmental effects of the easement.
+The amendments stipulate that the department shall grant public easements or rights-of-way for access to private property and for the installation, operation, maintenance, upgrade, removal, or replacement of public utility facilities and infrastructure, provided that the commissioner determines the easement or right-of-way will not unduly affect park resources, is in the public interest, and complies with other applicable laws.
+Additionally, the bill introduces new subsections that outline the requirements for applications for such easements, including the need for a public interest assessment, environmental impact assessments, and a survey of the affected area.

 Statutes affected: